Skip to main content

 • Use ISA Lite or gather the logs and FFDC files from each server that is involved in the issue.

-1. If using default WPS profile directory, package the following directory:
+1. If you are using the default IBM Business Process Manager or WebSphere Process Server profile directory, package the following directories:

-2. If using the test server, package the following directory:
+2. If you are using the test server, package the following directories:

-3. If using a custom profile path, package the following directory:
+3. If you are using a custom profile path, package the following directories:

 4. Project Interchange: Create a Project Interchange file for specific test scenarios.
 If possible, simplify the scenario to isolate the problem.